aky3dze/LITA-Projects/Sales Performance Analysis for a Retail Store/README.md

 The following conclusion can be drawn from the analysis:
 - February had peak sales revenue across both years.
 - Tuesdays and Thursdays emerged as core sales revenue days, and Sundays as the highest sales volume day.
+- The number of orders was approximately equal across all regions.
 - An equal number of orders were placed for all products in 2023.
 - More orders were placed for hats and shoes in 2024 compared to the previous year.